 Some patients experience extra tender skin that is tender to the touch following laser resurfacing.
 If you notice that your skin is hurting and that it is inflamed, consider taking an over-the-counter pill such as Ibuprofen.
 Ibuprofen will not only help to aid with the inflammation but it will also help to treat any pain that you may be experiencing as well.

 Getting laser skin resurfacing done can help you to combat fine lines and wrinkles, and other skin blemishes.
 However, in order to get the best results possible, it’s important that you know how to properly recover.
 From using ice packs to taking ibuprofen, these tips are sure to help you.
-To learn more or to schedule an appointment, contact Dr. Thomas F. Crais today!
+To learn more or to schedule an appointment, contact Dr. Tom F. Crais today!